jlangch/venice/doc/readme/functional-first-steps.md

 Note: Venice expands `#(+ %1 1)` to the anonymous function `(fn [%1] (+ %1 1))` while
 reading the source code. `%1` is the first argument of the anonymous function.
-The placeholders %1, %2, %3, ... are be used for the positional arguments of the anonymous function.
+The placeholders %1, %2, %3, ... are used for the positional arguments of the anonymous function.

+Note: Because single argument functions are ubiquitous, the argument placeholder `%` is a synonym for `%1` allowing to write `#(+ % 1)` to further simplify anonymous functions.